Destinations Greece The Peloponnese

 Beach Club is shuttle-only — don't expect to walk

 InsiderThe villas are the spend that justifies itself for groups; the suites are the right rate for couples.
-Beach Club is shuttle-only — don't expect to walk.
-Pair with Nafplio for a town night to break the pavilion routine.
+The Beach Club is shuttle-only, so don’t expect to walk.
+Pair it with a Nafplio town night to break the pavilion routine.

-The original Costa Navarino hotel and the most considered of the four-property estate — Luxury Collection brand, the Armyra by Papaioannou kitchen on-site, the Anazoe Spa next door (covering all four hotels).
-The choice if you want the food and the architecture, not the pool-resort scale.
+The original Costa Navarino hotel, and the most grown-up of the four-property estate: a Luxury Collection brand, the Armyra by Papaioannou kitchen on-site, the Anazoe Spa next door (serving all four hotels).

 What it's known for